novelys/capistranovelys/README.md

 # Capistranovelys - Keeping our recipes DRY

-This gem, once stable, should include every recipe/task that serves for more than one of our project.
+This gem includes every recipe/task that is in use in more than one project at Novelys.

 ## Installation